Updated

 | OVO Charge Anytime | ~14p/kWh | £350 | £350 |

-The difference between the cheapest tariff (Octopus Intelligent Go at £175/year) and a standard tariff (£700/year) is £525 per year.
-Over a typical 5-year charger lifespan, that's £2,625 in savings — far more than the cost of any charger on this list.
+Intelligent Go at £175/year versus standard at £700 is a £525 annual gap.
+Across a five-year charger lifespan, £2,625 — far more than the cost of any charger on this list.

-For a deeper breakdown of each tariff, see our full guide to the best EV charging tariffs in the UK.
+For deeper tariff detail, see our full guide to the best EV charging tariffs in the UK.

 Our Recommendation

 The Ohme Home Pro is the clear winner for smart tariff users.
-Its direct API integration with Octopus, OVO, and British Gas means fully automated cheapest-rate charging regardless of which provider you're with — no manual timers, no guessing, no wasted money on peak-rate electricity.
+Direct API integration with Octopus, OVO, and British Gas means automated cheapest-rate charging on any of the three — no manual timers, no guesswork.

-The exception: If you're a Tesla owner on Octopus Intelligent Go and don't plan to switch providers, the Tesla Wall Connector at £475 gets you smart tariff scheduling via Tesla's API for £60 less.
-But if you ever switch tariff or provider, you'll wish you'd bought the Ohme.
+The exception: a Tesla owner on Octopus Intelligent Go with no plan to switch providers can take the Tesla Wall Connector at £478 and rely on Tesla's API for scheduling.
+Switch tariff or provider later and you'll wish you'd bought the Ohme.